PatrickBN/CYBR8420_Team5/Design for Software Security.md

       Description: Database of breaches may be spoofed by an attacker and this may lead to incorrect data delivered to Breach information processor.
 Consider using a standard authentication mechanism to identify the source data store.

-      Justification:  Use SHA-256 to ensure data is not tampered with or altered in any notion.
+      Justification:  Use Bitwarden SHA-256 to ensure data is not tampered with or altered in any notion.

   46. Weak Access Control for a Resource